mickaelChen/ToyDiT/README.md

 # Inverting the LayerNorm?

 At the heart of the problem with normalization is that it destroy information, i.e. the layer is not invertible.
-However, we see in the previous visualization that a neural network can bypass that.
+However, we see in the previous visualization that a neural network can learn to bypass that.
 In this section, we try to analyze the ability of a DiT to do so in a simple, controlled, experiment.
 One easy way to do so is by checking how well a DiT can learn the identity function.
 Because the model is trained to denoise, it's actually very easy to implement by training the model to generate a constant data (x = 0).
 If the clean data is always 0, the input of the network is always exactly the noise it has to predict (scaled by a factor that is a function of t, the diffusion timestep).